MarcGuiot/globs-gson/README.md

-The library use com.google.code.gson to encode and decode json to and from Globs.
-It produces standard json and mostly all the json can be read directly to globs.
+The library use com.google.code.gson to encode and decode json to and from Globs (without introspection) It produces standard json and mostly all the json can be read directly to globs.
 There is additinal annotation to parse json where a field is a value.
 For exemple the OpenApi json format put the http code as value:
 ```